Frequently Asked Questions

 What about screen time and video games?

-We guide learners to use screens intentionally — scheduling game time, limiting phone use, and encouraging in-person socialization.
-That said, gaming can be deeply creative and strategic, and we treat it as a valid, valuable interest.
-We encourage creating instead of consuming.
+We guide learners to use technology intentionally - scheduling screen time, limiting phone use, and encouraging in-person socialization.
+While screens can be a powerful tool for creativity and learning, we emphasize creating over consuming and support mindful, purposeful use of digital tools.

 How can I learn more about Ad Astra ALC?